HeitorMP/rom-organizer/README.md

 - -u: Move ROMs containing "(unl)" in their names.
 - -p: Move ROMs containing "(prototype)" in their names.
 - -P: Move ROMs containing "(pirate)" in their names.
+- --dat=<file.dat>: Move ROMs using libretro dat file as filter.
 - --country=<country>: Move ROMs that contain the specified country name in their filenames.
-(Example: --country=Brazil)
+(Example: --country=Brazil).
-- --verbose= Show files copy/move messages
+- --verbose= Show files copy/move messages.
 - --help: Usage

 ### Examples